Slack for marketing

 For each of your channels, set a topic or purpose and pin important messages and files (e.g. marketing briefs, go-to-market strategies, deliverables) so that everyone on the team knows where to go to find the right information.

 With your command center established, you can get input from all your stakeholders in one place.
 Whether they’re clients or internal folks (like project managers, creative directors, etc.), you can bring the right people and the assets they need to approve into a dedicated Slack channel.

 To make sign-offs a breeze, implement an emoji system: stakeholders can quickly review and respond to approval requests with a single emoji reaction.
 For reviews, use the 👀 eyes, and for approvals, try the ✅ check mark.

 Using message threads, you can also keep discussions neatly organized and focused by topic.

 For marketing teams, we know that data matters.
 That’s why Slack can integrate with today’s leading marketing tools to arm you with the insights you need to do your best work.

-Connect your workspace to performance and stats integrations such as Statsbot or Amplitude that are available in the Slack App Directory.
-Statsbot, for example, can pull in numbers from Google Analytics, New Relic and Mixpanel without you having to manage multiple logins and dashboards.
+Connect your workspace with performance and stats integrations like Statsbot or Amplitude available in the Slack App Directory.
+Statsbot, for example, can pull in numbers from Google Analytics, New Relic, and Mixpanel without requiring you to manage multiple logins and dashboards.